-With the aid of the steering committee, the vice rector concerned will select and organize projects for the respective SRC.
+With the aid of the steering committee, the vice rector concerned will select or organise sub-projects for the respective SRC.
 Professors can also recommend their research projects to the vice rector.
-The projects will be proposed by the vice rector to the academic committee for deliberation and approval before submission to the advisory committee for confirmation.
-Upon formal approval, the institute will announce the projects on its official website and also facilitate the subsequent execution and outcome reporting.
-Funding for the projects comes from various sources, internal or external.
-The IAS generally provides basic research subsidies for the projects.
-However, it may allocate more funding to strategic or forward-looking projects as appropriate.
+The sub-projects will be proposed by the vice rector to the Academic Committee for deliberation and approval before submission to the Advisory Committee for confirmation.
+Upon formal approval, the IAS will announce the sub-projects on its official website and also facilitate the subsequent execution and outcome reporting.
+Funding for the sub-projects comes from various sources, internal or external.
+The IAS generally provides basic research subsidies for the sub-projects.
+However, it may allocate more funding to strategic or forward-looking sub-projects as appropriate.

-To examine, from the perspective of humanities and social sciences, how Macao can evolve into a platform for cultural exchange that emphasizes Chinese culture while also embracing multiculturalism.
-The IAS will work closely with the Faculty of Arts and Humanities, the Faculty of Business Administration, the Faculty of Education, the Faculty of Law, the Faculty of Social Sciences, the Centre for Chinese History and Culture, the Confucius Institute and other units to create synergies.
+The IAS examines, from the perspective of humanities and social sciences, how Macao can evolve into a platform for cultural exchange that emphasises Chinese culture while also embracing multiculturalism.
+It will work closely with the Faculty of Arts and Humanities, the Faculty of Social Sciences, the Faculty of Law, the Faculty of Business Administration, the Faculty of Education, the Centre for Chinese History and Culture, the Confucius Institute and other units to create synergies.

 - To enrich the Chinese culture in Macao and make it more vibrant and creative;